Developer-Autodesk/viewer-javascript-tutorial/chapter-3.md

 	};
 </pre>

 Note: If you copy the modified index.js file from the Step 3 folder in the tutorial [repository](https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data), make sure you edit the defaultURN on line 18 to use the URN of the translated file you created at the beginning of the tutorial.

-You can also checkout the changes of this step from github by running following command if you have git installed:

-	git checkout workshop-viewer-customization-step3

 <a name="Step4"></a>
 ## Step 4 – Testing the extension

 Your barebones extension should be ready to run now.
 All it does is display an alert when it's loaded.
 Test that the extension is loaded properly by running your sample.
 (Remember that you setup your node.js project to serve the client page to [http://localhost:3000/](http://localhost:3000/), so open your WebGL-enabled browser and type that address in the address bar).
 Since all our changes are on client side, you can just refresh your browser to test your changes.

 <a name="Step5"></a>